This document describes how to control email spoofing on the Cisco ESA and how to create exceptions for the users allowed to send spoofed emails.

 Specific components used include:

 Spoofing is enabled by default on the Cisco ESA.
 There are several, valid reasons for allowing other domains to send on your behalf.
-One common example, ESA Administrator may want to controlling spoofed emails by quarantining spoofed messages before they are delivered.
+One common example, ESA Administrator wants to control spoofed emails by quarantining spoofed messages before they are delivered.

 To take a specific action such as quarantine on spoofed email, you must first detect spoofed email.